dcferreira/dcferreira.github.io/content/home/experience.md

     date_start: "2016-03-01"
     date_end: "2016-07-31"
     description: |2-
-        I was part of the [SUMMA project](http://summa-project.eu/), a huge H2020 project.
+        I was part of the [SUMMA project](https://www.youtube.com/watch?v=OkLwDI-CvYM), an H2020 project for media monitoring with multiple industry and academic international partners.

         I specifically tackled the problem of named entity recognition in which, given a text with some entity mentions (e.g., David and Victoria), the goal is to find the corresponding entities in Wikipedia (e.g., David Beckham and